elena19m/cloud-courses/website/docs/common/kafka/_python.md

 ### Task 2

-Follow `TODO2` comments and let some events to be produces.
+Follow `TODO2` comments and let some events to be produced.
 What is the result in each consumer?

 <details>
 <summary><b>Read me after</b></summary>
 As we can see, grouping multiple consumers under the same ID means that we will not consume the same event twice.

 **Kafka** has an internal routing system based on partitions and the number of consumers in a consumer group.
-In this case, we can have maximum 3 active consumers because we have 3 partitions.
+In this case, we can have maximum 5 active consumers because we have 5 partitions.
 The rest of the consumers will be on hold and will run only if active consumers stop for any reason.
 </details>

 ### Task 3

-Follow `TODO3` comments and let some events to be produces.
+Follow `TODO3` comments and let some events to be produced.
 What is the result in each consumer?

 <details>
 <summary><b>Read me after</b></summary>